gabibdods/BeforeItsPrinted/nlp/README.md

 # BeforeItsPrinted — Topics Index

-This README lists every topic your AI exam author can cover.
-It’s designed to be **human-readable** and **easy to parse** from a Jupyter notebook.
+This README lists every available topic trained on.
+It’s designed to be **human-readable** and **easy to parse** from the Jupyter notebook.

 <!-- TOPIC-LIST:BEGIN -->